Dahlin breaks tie, Ullmark helps Sabres beat Stars 4-1

-DALLAS (AP)Rasmus Dahlin scored a tiebreaking goal in the second period, Linus Ullmark made 28 saves and the Buffalo Sabres beat the Dallas Stars 4-1 Thursday night.
+DALLAS (AP)Rasmus Dahlin’s tiebreaking goal in the second period held up for Buffalo on Thursday night.

+Sabres goalie Linus Ullmark and aggressive play in the neutral zone held Dallas scoreless until Buffalo scored two empty-net goals for a 4-1 win over the Stars.

-Dahlin took a pass from Henri Jokiharju and sent a wrist shot from the top of the right faceoff circle past goalie Ben Bishop at 16:10.
+Dahlin took a pass from Henri Jokiharju and sent a wrist shot from the top of the right faceoff circle through teammate Curtis Lazar’s screen and past Stars goalie Ben Bishop at 16:10 of the second.

 Jamie Benn scored the Stars’ goal in the second period.
 Bishop stopped 18 shots.